neurallayer/Photon.jl/README.md

 Photon is a developer friendly framework for Deep Learning in Julia.
 Under the hood it leverages **Knet** and it provides a **Keras** like API on top of that.

 It is right now still very much alpha quality and the main goal of the current version is to see what API's work best.
-So expect still to see some changes in the API the upcoming releases.
+So expect still to see some API changes in the upcoming releases.

 ## Installation